Chhatrapati Shivaji Maharaj International Airport - T2 metro station

 Chhatrapati Shivaji Maharaj International Airport - T2 (also called as CSMI Airport - T2) is an underground metro station of the Aqua Line 3 of Mumbai Metro in Mumbai, India.
 It was opened to public on 7 October 2024.

 History

 Planning and development

 The station's conception dates back to early planning phases of Mumbai Metro’s Aqua Line 3, when the Mumbai International Airport Limited (MIAL) proposed a financial partnership to integrate a metro station directly with T2.
 In August 2022, the Government of Maharashtra approved a significant cost escalation of over ₹10,000 crore for the Aqua Line 3 project, as reported by The Times of India.

-MIAL committed to funding three key stations—T2, Marol Naka, and Sahar Road—with an estimated contribution of ₹777 crore.